 Belarusian developers participate in mathematical olympiads and different programming contests and are usually ranked among the best.
 For example, Google Code Jam 2014, where a Belarusian web developer took the first prize.

-Belarus is one of the regions with greatest IT potential in the world and is considered to be one of the top 5 outsourcing destinations in Eastern Europe.
+Belarus is one of the regions with the greatest IT potential in the world and is considered to be one of the top 5 outsourcing destinations in Eastern Europe.

-Time is one of the most valuable things, and nearshoring is a good way to save it thanks to full overlapping of work schedules and proximity of a software outsourcing company.
-You don’t have to do all stuff such as recruitment and paperwork, administration and legal procedures yourself.
-Your nearshore service provider will gladly undertake it, so you can focus on your project main goals.
+Time is one of the most valuable things, and nearshoring is a good way to save it thanks to the full overlapping of work schedules and proximity of a software outsourcing company.
+You don’t have to do all stuff such as recruitment and paperwork, administration, and legal procedures yourself.
+Your nearshore service provider will gladly undertake it, so you can focus on your project’s main goals.

-If you are based in UK, Germany or any West European country, consider nearshoring in Eastern Europe.
-There’s almost no time zone differences and it is easy to find suitable time slots during the day to discuss work issues via Skype or travel to have lunch together with your outsourcing partner.
+If you are based in the UK, Germany, or any West European country, consider nearshoring in Eastern Europe.
+There are almost no time zone differences and it is easy to find suitable time slots during the day to discuss work issues via Skype or travel to have lunch together with your outsourcing partner.

 There can be as many face-time hours between a project manager and the nearshoring staff as needed, which proves to be effective to exclude misunderstandings regarding the directions your project is taking.

 For example, there’s only a 2-hour difference between Germany and Belarus, and a 3-hour time-gap with Great Britain.

 Belarus IT companies offer lower costs for their services in comparison with other East European countries.
 The average salary of programmers is basically lower than that in Russia or Ukraine.
 That’s why many vendors try to gain on nearshoring in Belarus.